 If you aren’t a fan of protein powder, try substituting almond or coconut flour, suggests Saba Sassouni-Toulep, MS, RD, CDN, a New York-based dietitian.
 For an extra kick of flavor, add a pinch of unsweetened natural cocoa.
 You can also add a scoop of ground flaxseed if you want to up your omega-3 intake.

 Flaxseed meal, or ground flaxseed, is loaded with fiber and healthy omega-3s.
 Omega-3s may reduce your risk for type 2 diabetes, according to a 2011 study in The American Journal of Clinical Nutrition.

-Plus, these waffles contain cinnamon, which some studies have shown may improve insulin resistance.
+Plus, these waffles contain cinnamon, which some have shown may improve insulin resistance.
 Grated apples also provide soluble fiber that can improve cholesterol.
 This grain-free waffle recipe will keep your blood sugar lower than traditional waffles made with all-purpose flour.

 Get the recipe from All Day I Dream About Food.